Swiftshine/Quilt-old-2/README.md

 A Kirby's Epic Yarn modding tool for various aspects of the game.

+## Planned Features
+- [ ] Level Editor
+- [ ] Collision Editor

+If you'd like to see a feature, make a request.

 ## Dependencies
 Before compiling Quilt, you will first need to download or compile the following libraries or files: